abishek-murali/Tennis_prediction/results/tennis_report.md

      ('BPW.2', -1.4186786595523337),
      ('FSW.2', -3.124781826755869)

-Like we expected the First serve's won has the biggest influence on the results.
-The chances of a player losing is higher if his/her opponent wins more points on the first serve.
-We also notice that creating and converting Break points in a game plays a vital role in deciding which way the results are going to swing.
+The First serve's won has the biggest influence on the results.
+The chances of a player losing are higher if his/her opponent wins more points on the first serve.
+We also notice that creating and converting Breakpoints in a game plays a vital role in deciding which way the results are going to swing.

 References
 ----------